Creates a modpack lockfile for files hosted on Modrinth (mods, resource packs, shaders and datapacks).

 Usage: modpack-lock run [options] <script>

-Run a script (shell command) defined in modpack.json's 'scripts' object
+Run a script defined in the modpack.json file's 'scripts' field

 Arguments: